The Best Title Tag Length for SEO (Latest Data)

 How Much Of Your Title Tag Will Google Use For Ranking Purposes?

 First things first: Google defines no limit as to how long your title can be.
 In fact, they say they actually have a limit, but it’s really, really large.
+Importantly, Google can read title tags that are longer than 60 characters, and will typically index the keywords contained in them.

 Experiments have shown Google indexing titles over 1000 characters.